About Boating Safely course set

-This is an introductory course that includes general information about choosing and maintaining a boat, operating a boat or PWC safely, navigation rules and aids to navigation, handling boating emergencies and much more.
+This introductory course includes general information about choosing and maintaining a boat, operating a boat or PWC safely, navigation rules and aids to navigation, handling boating emergencies and much more.

 Pre-registration for this class is recommended.
 To register for the class online, go to www.mauiboatclass.com.
-For more information, e-mail Denise Ankrum at firstname.lastname@example.org or call her at (808) 986-0023, extension 9.
+For any questions, e-mail Denise Ankrum at email@example.com or call her at (808) 986-0023, extension 9.